open-and-sustainable/prismaid/docs/mcp-server.md

 - `prismaid_download_zotero` — download attachments from a Zotero collection.
 - `prismaid_download_url_list` — download files from a list of URLs.

 Agents discover tool schemas via `tools/list` and call them with `tools/call`.
-The generator tools accept the same structured parameters as prismAId's Go configuration generators, so an agent can author a configuration field by field, validate it, and then run it — all in one session.
+The generator tools accept the same structured parameters as prismAId's Go configuration generators, so an agent can author a configuration field by field, validate it, inspect an enabled chunking plan, and then run it — all in one session.

 ## Running execution tools

-The design, generator, and conformance tools are self-contained.
-The execution tools are not: they read and write files and call LLM providers.
+The design, generator, and conformance tools are self-contained. `prismaid_plan_review_chunking` is read-only but needs access to the configured input files.
+The execution tools also read and write files and call LLM providers.
 Two conventions apply when running the server in a container:

 - **File paths are resolved inside the server's own filesystem.** A configuration's `input_directory`, `results_file_name`, and similar paths must refer to paths the server can see.
 When running the container, bind-mount the working directory (for example `-v "$PWD":/work`) and use the mounted paths in the configuration.
 - **API keys come from the environment.** Provider keys placed in the configuration are used as-is; otherwise the standard provider environment variables must be passed into the server process (for example `-e OPENAI_API_KEY`).